bazelbuild/bazel/docs/contributing.md

   constructed Bazel builts are identical and then run all bazel tests with `bazel test //src/...`.
 * ijar's tests with `bazel test //third_party/ijar/test/...`
-* Building testing the examples in the `base_workspace` directory.
-  `bazel test --nobuild_tests_only //...` in that directory should build and test everything (you might need to set-up extra tools following the instructions in the README files for each example).

 ### Debugging Bazel